SearchWP Blog

 Here are some other SearchWP features that will help you to make search on your site better:

-• Add a search bar with a shortcode.
-Looking for a way to put a search bar inside the post or page?
-Using SearchWP, you can add a customized search bar with a shortcode to any place in your article.
+• Add custom search forms: Looking for a way to put a search form inside the post or page?
+Using SearchWP, you can add a customized search form using the Gutenberg block or shortcode and place it anywhere in your article.

 Now that you know why using SearchWP is the easiest way to limit search on your site to specific post types, let’s see how you can do that below.